 The CF8 is the hottest model ever produced by Demarini that delivers a hot out of the wrapper performance with a larger, more responsive sweet spot.
 And this is all because of the Paradox composite and the scientifically shaped design that make the barrel stronger but still softer on contact.
 Featuring a Stacked Double Wall construction that creates a trampoline effect all across the barrel, it provides a completely optimized performance on field.
 The barrel ending with the end cap provides maximum barrel compression, resulting in more POP and larger sweet spot.

 The D-fusion handle, at the same time, reduces harsh vibrations on contact and gives it an awesome feel and sound.

 This incredible design made with Demarini’s innovative technology delivers consistently awesome performance as well as unmatched durability.
 With a drop weight of -10, this bat is neither too light nor too heavy, giving you the fastest speed and maximum power.
 View our Demarini CF7 Hope review.

 Demarini CF8 Insane: The Demarini CF8 Insane is very similar to the CF8 that we reviewed earlier.
 The main difference however is the Insane model is more end loaded and feels more like a -9 drop bat instead of the advertised -10.
-New for the 2016 version of the CF8 Insane is the use of Paradox Composite material for the bats construction.
+This newest version of the CF8 Insane is the use of Paradox Composite material for the bats construction.
 The Paradox composite gives it incredible strength but allows for no break in time whatsoever.
 If you hate waiting for your bat to be ready after purchase, then you may want to check this one out.
 Lastly for those that hate vibrations, the CF8 Insane includes a new D-Fusion handle that promises to be better than ever before at vibration control.
 To see even more details on this model, please check out our full Demarini CF8 Insane review.